 For children under six years old, fluoride becomes incorporated into the developing permanent teeth, making it more difficult for acids to demineralize them.

 When is fluoride intake most important?

-It is important for infants and children between the ages of 6 months and 16 years to be exposed to fluoride.
-This is the timeframe during which the primary and permanent teeth are growing in.
+Infants and children between the ages of 6 months and 16 years need to be exposed to fluoride.
+This is the timeframe during which the primary and permanent teeth are growing.